Rattlesnake

 • Stay on paths and trails.
 Avoid tall grass, weeds, brush and logs or rocky areas where rattlesnakes may be hidden.

 • Step on logs and rocks, not over them.
-When climbing, look before placing your hands.

-• Wear tall sturdy hiking boots.
+• Wear tall, sturdy hiking boots.

-• Don’t touch, tease, or pick up a snake.
+• Don’t touch, tease or pick up a snake.

 • Give rattlesnakes the right-of-way.
 Stay safe, give it space!